By Dan Blystone

 2. Carrer de Duran i Bas

-On the walls of this street remains of four arches from a Roman aqueduct are still visible.
-The aqueduct originally ran all the way to the entry towers of Barcino called Porta Praetoria.
+The walls of a building on Carrer de Duran i Bas contain the remains of four arches from a Roman aqueduct that once led to the entry towers of Barcino called Porta Praetoria.

 3. Carrer de la Palla

-Carrer de la Palla begins in Plaça Nova and on this street you can see a long section of Roman wall and defense towers.
+Carrer de la Palla begins in Plaça Nova and on this street you can see a long section of Roman wall and defense towers dating from the 4th century AD.
+During the middle ages buildings were erected on top of the wall and some of the original tower openings were made into Gothic style windows.
 The wall was approximately 16 meters high, covered a total distance of 1,350 meters and had 74 defence towers.

 4. Plaça Nova